 Ask anyone who works in mobile app marketing, your app store rating is key to increase your app’s downloads & ensure its success.
-Ratings and reviews are the only social proofs in the app store.
+App store ratings and positive app reviews are the only social proofs in the app store.

-- App ratings directly impact how your app ranks in terms of App Store SEO (ASO).
+- App ratings directly impact how your app ranks in terms of App Store SEO best practices (ASO).

 - App reviews can turn into a powerful weapon to convince visitors to download your app vs. your competitor’s.

 - The era of app stores

 - 2. Only ask your most engaged users

 - 4. Provide customer support

 - Bonus tips

 The era of app stores